ahmetgsu/movie-app/README.md

 5. To practice JS ES6 features
 6. To learn how to use & implement Semantic-UI React
 7. To find solutions to encountered problems
+8. To learn how to implement backend modules to an existing frontend projet
+9. To study, learn and practice Node.js, Express.js, MongoDB.
+   - create routes on the server
+   - create a database with MongoDB
-8. To learn in detail how to use version control system.
+10. To learn in detail how to use version control system.

 ## Screenshots of the App